vmware-tanzu/tanzu-cli/docs/plugindev/README.md

 The Tanzu Core CLI and runtime library are written in the Go programming language.
-While the plugin architecture technically does not prevent the development of plugins using other programming languages, at the moment the only supported means of plugin development is that which integrates with a released version of the runtime library.
+While the plugin architecture technically does not prevent the development of plugins using other programming languages, at the moment the only supported means of plugin development is that which integrates with the released version of the runtime library.

 The minimum supported Go version is 1.18.